 Perhaps because Lucky Strikes were America's topselling and most widely advertised brand by the 1930s, the American Tobacco Company may not have wanted to court additional undue medical skepticism concerning its various health-oriented slogans, including, "No throat irritation.
 No cough."
 Only one advertisement for Lucky Strike appears to have been published in the Journal.
-Headlined, "A Quarter Century of Research Relating to a Light Smoke," the advertisement discussed American's long-standing efquestions... on the physiological effects of smoking... which we can answer.
-Please feel free to ask us.
+Headlined, "A Quarter Century of Research Relating to a Light Smoke," the advertisement discussed American's long-standing ef-